About

 Industry Projects

 I've led Knowledge Exchange projects pairing students with clients for live project briefs including Interstate Creative Partners, Foolproof, What Caused This, Virgin Wines, and Coder.
 These are often the best bits of our courses, where students pick up real-world design experience.
-My role is arranging and scoping the brief with the client, shaping the research and design methodologies, and making sure the work lands well when we present it back, usually to founders or C-suite.
+My role is arranging and scoping the brief with the client, shaping the research and design methodologies, and making sure the work lands well when they present it back to senior designers, founders or C-suite.

 I'm always interested in new ways to combine design practice with education, and in work that doesn't fit neatly into either category.
 If something here resonates, get in touch.